shader-slang/slang/docs/design/existential-types.md

 }
 ```

-This translation takes the generic parameters and turns them into ordinary runtime paramters: the type `T` becomes a pointer to a run-time type representation, while the constraint that `T : IImage` becomes a "witness table" of function pointers that, we assume, implements the `IImage` interface for `T`.
+This translation takes the generic parameters and turns them into ordinary runtime parameters: the type `T` becomes a pointer to a run-time type representation, while the constraint that `T : IImage` becomes a "witness table" of function pointers that, we assume, implements the `IImage` interface for `T`.
 So, the syntax of generics is *not* tied to static specialization, and can admit a purely runtime implementation as well.

 Readers who are familiar with how languages like C++ are implemented might see the "witness table" above and realize that it is kind of like a virtual function table, just being passed alongside the object, rather than stored in its first word.